KIVI EngD Public Award

 Who do you think deserves the KIVI EngD Public Award?

 The KIVI EngD Award celebrates the outstanding achievements of recent EngD graduates who combine scientific rigor with real world impact.
 It recognizes finalists who have used advanced engineering knowledge to solve complex challenges in industry, research or society.
-Besides this jury prize, a public award will also be presented to the candidate who receives the most votes from the audience and up front online.
+Besides this jury prize, a public award will also be presented to the candidate who receives the most votes through online public votes, note that:

 The winner will be announced during the KIVI EngD Award Ceremony on the 2nd of December.
 Don’t miss out and enjoy the festive day yourself by registering through: KIVI EngD Award Ceremony.

-Below, you can review the motivation of each of the candidates by selecting “Read More” and decide who you think should be winning the KIVI EngD Public Award by submitting your vote through the form at the bottom of the page.
+Below, you can review the motivation of each of the candidates by selecting “Read More” and decide who you think should be winning the KIVI EngD Public Award by submitting your vote through the form at the bottom of the page (until Novemer, 30th).
 Have fun!

 Candidates